Biltong: Retail

-Biltong is a common product in Southern African butcheries and grocery stores, and can be bought in the form of wide strips (known as stokkies, meaning "little sticks").
+Biltong is a common product in Southern African butcheries and grocery stores, and can be bought in the form of wide strips or much thinner strips (known as stokkies, meaning "little sticks").
 It is also sold in plastic bags, sometimes shrink-wrapped, and may be either finely shredded or sliced as biltong chips.

 Also, some specialised retailers sell biltong.
 These shops may sell biltong as "wet" (moist), "medium", or "dry".
 Additionally, some customers prefer it with a lot of fat, while others prefer it as lean as possible.

 Eating

 While biltong is usually eaten as a snack, it can also be diced up into stews, or added to muffins or pot bread.
 Biltong-flavoured potato crisps have also been produced, and some cheese spreads have biltong flavour.
 Finely shredded biltong is eaten on slices of bread and in sandwiches.

 Biltong can be used as a teething aid for babies.

 Biltong is a high-protein food.
-Often, 200 g of beef are required to make 100 g of biltong, and the process of making biltong preserves most of the protein content.
+Often, 200 g of beef is required to make 100 g of biltong, and the process of making biltong preserves most of the protein content.
 Some biltong can have up to 67% protein content.

 Worldwide

-Biltong's popularity has spread to many other countries with large South African populations - Canada, the United Kingdom, Australia, New Zealand, Ireland, the United States, and India.
+Biltong's popularity has spread to many other countries with large South African populations, who often regard it with pride as a defining national food - Canada, the United Kingdom, Australia, New Zealand, Ireland, the United States, and India.
 Biltong is also produced within South African expatriate communities across the globe, for example in Germany, Ireland, and even South Korea.

-Biltong produced in South Africa may not be imported into Britain, according to rules governing the importation of meat-based products from non-EU countries laid down by HM Customs and Excise and its successor HM Revenue and Customs, thus it is made in the UK.

 In the United States, biltong is relatively rare, as beef jerky has been traditionally the more popular dried meat snack.
 Within the last few years, biltong has begun a small emergence within the United States, particularly from South African immigrants who have brought their local culture and foods with them.
 Due to concerns related to the presence of foot-and-mouth disease in South Africa, the United States Department of Agriculture requires a meat inspection certificate issued by a South African government authority to accompany imports of biltong.